Complete Guide to Sikh Weddings in the UK: Traditions, Ceremony & Etiquette

 In the Chunni Chadai ceremony, the groom’s family presents the bride with a colourful scarf or chunni, which she wears over her head as a symbol of acceptance into the groom’s family.
 This ceremony represents the bride becoming part of her new family.

-This colourful ceremony is often accompanied by other symbolic gestures, such as the exchange of gifts, jewellery, and sweets, which further strengthen the bond between the two families.
-The chunni, often intricately embroidered and vibrant in colour, is chosen with great care to reflect blessings, prosperity, and good fortune for the bride.
 The ceremony is also an emotional moment, symbolising the blending of traditions, values, and relationships, making it a cherished memory for everyone involved.
 While deeply rooted in tradition, the Chunni Chadai ceremony has evolved over time, with modern couples adding personalised touches to make it uniquely their own.

 Chunni Ceremony